operatorinc/charmed-spark-demo/README.md

 ## Playscript

-The demo is broken into 4 stages:
+The demo is broken into 3 stages:
 1. Setup
 2. Develop
-3. Scale
+3. Scale & Observe
-4. Monitor
+4. Cleanup

 ##### Prerequisite